steplee/notes/ml-and-optimization/belief-propagation.md

 # Belief Propagtion
+The paper by Wainright and Jordan (highlighted, in my drive) is the best resource.

 ## Vanilla BP

-Exact Inference on trees.
+Exact Inference on **trees only**.
 'Non-Serial' Dynamic Programming on trees.
 The essential message-passing algorithm in machine learning.
 Heavily tied to many other algorithms, BP is in a sense the unified algorithm for many others:
   * Forward-Backward (for HMMs)
   * Sum-Product
   * Junction Tree (when a tree)
-  * Kalman Filter
+  * Kalman Filter (when gaussian)
   * ...

-Is a local -> global algorithm:
+Is a local -> global algorithm with 2 phases:

-Two phases:
   1) Bottom Up:
       Starting at leaves propagate 'evidence' upward.
       A parent will take a SUM of states over the PRODUCT of belief messages from children.